 Is mesothelioma remission the same thing as a cure?

 No. Most mesothelioma doctors shy away from saying a patient is cured.
-To doctors, the word “cure” means there is absolutely no more disease in your body.
+To doctors, the word “cure” means that there is no more disease in your body.

 Many doctors like to say that patients are in remission because there is a chance that the cancer could come back.
-This is true even when imaging tests like X-rays show no signs of mesothelioma, as they’re not able to detect if microscopic cancer cells are present.
+This is true even when imaging tests like X-rays show no signs of mesothelioma, as they cannot detect if microscopic cancer cells are present.